Workplace burnout manifests as physical tiredness and, more crucially, emotional emptiness.

 - Does it feel like there is more work for me to do than I can practically do?

 Research shows job burnout directly correlates to both clinical depression and anxiety disorder.
 A burnout patient may show symptoms similar to those reported by people suffering from anxiety, depression, or bipolar illness.

 Can burnout awareness help employee retention?

 You do not have to let your employees go because of burnout.
-Early detection of an impending burnout to save employees from having an actual burnout.
+Early detection of impending burnout saves employees from having actual burnout.